Glossary

 - Situation

 - A set of conditions at a particular time and place.
-Current conditions are those here and now, but the same type of information could represent remembered past or imagined future situations.
+Current conditions are those that are here and now, but the same type of information could represent remembered past or imagined future situations.

 - Spoiling

-- Arbitrary or excessive feelings of pleasantness leading to eccentric behavior.
+- Arbitrary or excessive positive valence leading to eccentric behavior.

 - Subjective Sensor